Khulna Division: Road

 The national highway (N7) cross through Khulna Division which connects Dhaka to the Port of Mongla.
 The AH1 and AH41 also Cross through Khulna division.
 It also connects with India by the Landports of Benapole, Darshana, Mujibnogor, and Bhomra through various Road links.

 Rail

 There are several railway routes in Khulna Division which connects various cities and areas of Bangladesh.
 It also has 2 international routes to India which connects by train.

 Air

 There are two airports in Khulna Division.
 One of them is functional and one is under construction.
 The Jashore Airport is a functional airport in Khulna Division which connects to Dhaka, Chattogram and Cox's Bazar by air and the Khan Jahan Ali International Airport is still under construction.

 Waterways

-Port of Khulna, Port of Kustia, Port of Noapara are the main three river ports in Khulna division.
+Port of Khulna, Port of Kushtia, Port of Noapara are the main three river ports in Khulna division.
 Every day various ship are leaving from these ports to various parts of Bangladesh.

 Port of Mongla is the only sea port in Khulna division.